Back

 10. On-time Shipments

-The percentage of orders fulfilled within the estimated time frame is what we call “on-time shipments.”
-This key performance indicator measures the dependability of inventory and distribution procedures and impacts customers’ overall happiness.
+On-time shipments measure the percentage of orders fulfilled within the estimated time frame.
+This key performance indicator evaluates the reliability of inventory and distribution processes and directly influences customer satisfaction.

 Formula: (Number of On-time Shipments / Total Number of Shipments) x 100